MCP tools

 ### uninstall

-Uninstall a tile from your project.
+Uninstall a plugin from your project.

 **Authentication**: Not required